Posted by Sam Schepis in Weight Loss

 This being the case, minimising or avoiding drinking calories and prioritising eating our calories is a great way to increase satiety and sustain a diet.

 Last but not least, you can always reach out to a professional for help and guidance.
-A coach or dietician can be extremely useful in providing a greater motivation and level of accountability, whilst also providing direction, advice and assisting you throughout the process of fat loss, or any other dietary or fitness related goal.
+A coach or dietician can be extremely useful in providing a greater motivation and level of accountability, whilst also providing direction, advice and assisting you throughout the process of fat loss, or any other dietary or fitness-related goal.

 Great coaches and practitioners are out there, and they have the knowledge, skills, expertise and most importantly experience that you are seeking.
 It may be a larger investment, but chances are it will prove to be worthwhile in the long run.
 A good coach or practitioner will educate you and teach you so that you do not need them long term.
 This is extremely empowering and well worth the investment.
 When you are ready, you will hopefully be well equipped to continue to progress and achieve results on your own.

 Like becoming a Jedi master, learning to control your diet and manipulate your body composition takes time, effort and persistence.
-Hopefully, now you realise that you don’t need to completely overhaul your life and diet in order to succeed.
+Hopefully, now you realise that you don’t need to completely overhaul your life and diet to succeed.

 Be open and willing to continually learn and grow throughout the process.
 Embrace the challenges you face and the setbacks.
 They will prove valuable experiences and will provide an opportunity for you to learn.